How To Clear a Discord Chat

 - Select Create.

-- When you leave the settings menu, your new server will be in your sever list.
+- When you leave the settings menu, your new server will be in your server list.

 - Delete the original server.

-You can use a bot to do this too if you prefer.
-There are a couple of them around that will clone servers.
-DiscordServerCloner on GitHub has been recommended a few times, as has Cloner.
-Both bots will save a copy of your server for you to be able to recover as required.
+You can use a bot to do this too, if you prefer.
+There are a couple of bots available that will clone servers.
+DiscordServerCloner on GitHub comes highly recommended.
+The bot will save a copy of your server for you to recover as required.

 Of all of these, the chat clearance bots are probably the easiest.
 They are limited in that they can only clear chat from the previous 14 days but make short work of clearing chat and general housekeeping.
 If you’re fortunate enough to have a lively server, I thoroughly recommend having one of these bots around anyway.